 *Although originally specified as ‘Water Resistant to 20 meters’, this has not been tested and is not guaranteed.
 As always, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 The Strap & Buckle

-The watch has been fitted with a high quality borwn Lizard strap with a matching gold plated Omega buckle.
-We think this compliments the gold case and the dial, however, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
+The watch has been fitted with a high quality brown Lizard strap with a matching gold-plated Omega buckle.
+We think this complements the gold case and the dial perfectly, however, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock, in plain padded leather, crocodile skin or lizard skin, but can also obtain most types and colours of strap from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 18mm straps if you wish, here.

 The Box and Papers

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1969.